dassi/clonezilla-autobackup/README.md

 		configuration: boot=normal chassis=desktop family=Default string sku=Default string uuid=00020003-0004-0005-0006-000700080009

-The easiest way to build `backup.conf` file is to boot into interactive Clonezilla, drop into shell instead of starting the backup and look it up there.
+The easiest way to build `clonezilla-autobackup.conf` file is to boot into interactive Clonezilla, drop into shell instead of starting the backup and look it up there.
 Clonezilla checks if correct configuration file has been found and ignores the ones with unmatched hardware IDs

+Alternative command: `sudo cat /sys/class/dmi/id/product_uuid`

 ##### Line 2 - UUID of the partition to store back up file on